SebastianMocanu/LearningSpace/README.md

 This repository is a workbench designed to encapsulate most of the best practices I've learned during my backend developer career.
 It integrates a diversity of Spring Cloud services that proove my ability to design secure and reliable microservice based architectures.

+GatewayService
+- entrypoint to our system
+- request routing
+- TODO: authentication and service level authorization

 DatabaseService
 - API Controller containing
 - Eureka client